thelabcat/word-search-generator/README.md

 You can find executables with bundled Python in the Releases page of this repository.

 ## Installation and startup:

+To run from source:
-Save the word_search_gen.pyw file somewhere.
+    - Download the word_search.pyw file somewhere.
 It will not output files when it runs, so your desktop is fine.

-Download and install a version of Python 3 (probably will currently be 3.8, which works).
+    - Download and install a version of Python 3 (probably will currently be 3.8, which works).

-Double-click the word_search_gen.pyw file.
+    - Double-click the word_search.pyw file.

+To run from binary:
+    - Download the appropriate binary for your OS from the Releases page, and run it.

 Within a minute or so, a simple GUI with a text entry area should appear: